CiscoDevNet/terraform-provider-meraki/docs/data-sources/admin.md

 ### Read-Only

+- `authentication_method` (String) No longer used as of Cisco SecureX end-of-life.
+Can be one of `Email`.
+The default is Email authentication.
 - `email` (String) The email of the dashboard administrator.
 This attribute can not be updated.
 - `networks` (Attributes List) The list of networks that the dashboard administrator has privileges on (see [below for nested schema](#nestedatt--networks))
 - `org_access` (String) The privilege of the dashboard administrator on the organization.
 Can be one of `full`, `read-only`, `enterprise` or `none`